-Membership in this organization is open to all Northwestern University students in Good Academic Standing who have paid their Student Activity Fee.
-Non-voting membership may be extended to interested faculty, administrators, staff members, and alumni of the University.
+Membership in this organization is open to all Northwestern University students in good academic standing who have paid their Student Activity Fee.
+Faculty, administrators, staff members, and alumni of the University may also be included in meetings and events (but cannot vote on any decisions related to member positions, like who should be the next President).